-The CenterWell segment includes our pharmacy solutions, primary care, and home solutions operations.
-The segment also includes our strategic partnerships with WCAS to develop and operate senior-focused, payor-agnostic, primary care centers, as well as our minority ownership interest in Gentiva Hospice operations.
+The CenterWell segment includes our pharmacy, primary care, and home solutions operations.
+The segment also includes our strategic partnerships with WCAS to develop and operate senior-focused, payor-agnostic, primary care centers, as well as our minority ownership interest in hospice operations.
 Services offered by this segment are designed to enhance the overall healthcare experience.
 These services may lead to lower utilization associated with improved member health and/or lower drug costs.

-Our CenterWell intersegment revenues primarily relate to the operations of CenterWell Pharmacy (our mailorder pharmacy business), CenterWell Specialty Pharmacy, and retail pharmacies jointly located within CenterWell Senior Primary Care clinics.
+Our CenterWell intersegment revenues includes the operations of CenterWell Pharmacy (our mail-order pharmacy business), CenterWell Specialty Pharmacy, and retail pharmacies jointly located within CenterWell Senior Primary Care clinics.
+In addition, our CenterWell intersegment revenues include revenues earned by certain owned providers and our home solutions business, including fee-for-service and certain value-based arrangements with our health plans.